swflynn/N-DOF/quasi_src/main/README.md

 The code is compiled using OMP for parallel implementation.

 ### sobol_stdnormal.f90:
-This fortran program taken in a vector of sobol points (0,1) and uses the Beasley-Springer-Moro algorithm to transform it to a Gaussian Distribution for numerical integration. .
+This fortran program taken in a vector of sobol points (0,1) and uses the Beasley-Springer-Moro algorithm to transform it to a Gaussian Distribution for numerical integration.

+## run_code
+This directory contains an example input file and input geometry for running a simulation.